Harsh4114/GitMob---Flutter-App/README.md

 ---

 **Note**: GitMob is designed to simplify code sharing and collaboration on mobile devices.
-However, please ensure that you adhere to best practices for code security and confidentiality when using GitMob to share your code.
+However, please ensure that you adhere to best practices for code security and confidentiality when using GitMob to share your code. also this app is in under development